I am fortunate enough to pursue my two passions together: scuba diving and photography through the art of underwater photography.

 Tips for capturing amazing underwater images:

 Here are nine tips and techniques that will help you achieve unique underwater images effectively:

 1) Take Chances!

-If you want a great picture, you have to take the chances.
+If you want a great picture, you have to take the chance.
 I once came across this whale breach and had to beg the Captain of the ship to bring me closer to that area.